1. Home: Explore careers

 Alternative titles for this job include Care assistant, support worker, nursing home assistant

-Care workers help vulnerable people manage their daily activities and live as independently as possible.
+Care workers support vulnerable people with their daily activities and help them to live as independently as possible.

 Average salary (a year)